labrgrupo/LabRI_Model/README.md

 The **LabRI Tool** is an RMarkdown-based tool designed for the estimation and verification of reference intervals in clinical laboratories.
 This tool, included in the **LabRI package** (a zipped folder with all necessary files and resources), incorporates the **LabRI method**, which is structured into two main modules:

-- **Estimation Module**: Focuses on adaptive, multi-criteria estimation of reference intervals through data cleaning, transformation, and clustering techniques, utilizing algorithms such as refineR and reflimR, available in the R packages `refineR` and `reflimR`, respectively, along with the Expectation-Maximization (EM) algorithm, supported by packages like `mclust` and `mixR`.
+- **Estimation Module**: Focuses on adaptive, multi-criteria estimation of reference intervals through data cleaning, transformation, and clustering techniques, utilizing algorithms such as `refineR` and `reflimR`, available in the R packages `refineR` and `reflimR`, respectively, along with the Expectation-Maximization (EM) algorithm, supported by packages like `mclust` and `mixR`.

 - **Verification Module**: Ensures the validity of estimated reference intervals through a three-level analysis, which evaluates statistical uncertainty, equivalence, and concordance, making the intervals reliable for clinical application.